casper-network/docs-archive/dapp-dev-guide/deploying-contracts.rst

 But the actual execution cost was only ``164645`` when it was run on the chain!

-A common question that frequently arises is: "How do I know what the payment amount (gas cost) should be?"
-The honest answer is that we are hard at work to create tools to help you estimate your costs.
+A common question that frequently arises is: \"How do I know what the payment amount (gas cost) should be?\" The honest answer is that we are hard at work to create tools to help you estimate your costs.
 Currently, we recommend using the `NCTL <https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-nctl.html>`_ tool on your local machine or the testnet to deploy your contracts in a test environment.
 As you just saw, you can check a deploy status and roughly see how much it would actually cost when deployed.

 You can estimate the costs in this way, and then add a small buffer in case the network state has changed.
 So in this example above, you might have chosen to set the payment to 175000 or 200000, rather than the 10000000 that was used.